This post may contain affiliate links.

 4. Gradually add the beef stock, stirring until you have a thick sauce.
 Add the remaining ingredients and gently add the meatballs, cover cook as per the recipe below.

-the Swedish MeatballS sauce
+The Swedish Meatballs sauce

 ⭐️ Once you’ve heated your oil and butter and added the flour to the pan, the sauce will thicken very quickly when you add the stock, so make sure the hob is at the lowest setting.